AET-pAET/Supplementary-Data-Codes/README.md

 Folder: [Tracing Atom Position](./NP1_aSi_D2nm_Projeciton_From_Busch/1.13_tracing)

-Run the polynomial atom tracing code to obtain the 3D coordinates of atoms in the nanoparticles.
+Run the polynomial atom tracing code to obtain the 3D coordinates of atoms in the nanoparticles ... (add other content to describe the folder)